 While uninsured motorist coverage is fairly affordable, the cost does vary a great deal among states.
 Below you’ll see average rates for several states, as examples.

-Maine and Massachusetts are among the states that have the lowest percentages of uninsured motorists in the country at around five and six percent, respectively.
-Florida has the most uninsured drivers, with nearly 27 percent.
+New Jersey, Massachusetts, New York and Maine are among the states that have the lowest percentages of uninsured motorists in the country at around 3% to 5%.
+Mississippi, Michigan and Tennessee have the most uninsured drivers, around 24% to 29%.
 But insurance companies can also differ drastically in rates.
-In order to get the cheapest car insurance for your situation, comparing carriers is critical.
-Use CarInsurance.com's average car insurance rate tool to see what you can expect to pay for basic coverages before shopping around.
+To get the cheapest car insurance for your situation, comparing carriers is critical.
+Use CarInsurance.com’s average car insurance rate tool to see what you can expect to pay for basic coverages before shopping around.

 |State||Average price of UM coverage|

-If I have personal injury protection, do I need uninsured motorist?
+If I have personal injury protection, do I need uninsured motorist insurance?

 Probably.
 In no-fault states such as Florida, motorists are required to buy personal injury protection (PIP) to ensure that all drivers have access to emergency treatment, regardless of who is to blame for the accident.
 But the limits on that personal injury coverage are usually quite low.
 If you don’t have health insurance, either privately or through your employer, any bills that exceed your state’s personal injury protection threshold are yours to pay.
 If you have health insurance and don’t live in a state with no-fault insurance, you may not need to buy uninsured motorist bodily injury coverage.

-I have health insurance.
-Do I need uninsured motorist?
+I have health insurance, do I need uninsured motorist coverage?

 To determine if you need UM coverage when you already have health insurance coverage, you’ll need to get answers from your health insurer on some issues, such as: